 Is Electric Heating Eco-friendly?

-Determining whether or not electricity is an efficient and ecologically responsible means to heat a home should include the initial production as well.
-Regarding the burning of fossil fuels, the efficiency is only about 30%.
-There is also significant loss from transmission lines, so the overall energy efficiency of electric heat varies significantly by location and local source of production.
+Determining whether or not electricity is an efficient and ecologically responsible means to heat a home should include the initial electricity production as well.
+Burning fossil fuels to fire electric power generation is only around 30-60% efficient.
+There is also significant loss from transmission lines, so the overall energy efficiency of electric heat varies significantly by location and the local source of electric production.

 Electric heat sources: